 How long can I freeze meal prep?

-If stored properly at the right temperature, most meal prep meals will be good for up to six months when frozen.
+If meal prep is stored properly at the right temperature, most meal prep meals will be good for up to six months when frozen.
 After that, meals will start losing texture and quality.

 What foods can you freeze for meal prep?